 - exotic – not normally present in the UK, such as foot and mouth disease

 This work is part of a project to create a range of Registers which will be a key part of the UK’s government's digital infrastructure.

-APHA first published data on investigations into exotic (which are not usually notifiable) disease investigations on data.gov.uk as part of the #opendefra accelerator project in 2016.
+APHA first published data on investigations into exotic notifiable disease investigations (for diseases that are not usually present) on data.gov.uk as part of the #opendefra accelerator project in 2016.
 Following on from this, we’ve identified an opportunity to publish and maintain a consistent dataset on the current disease status.